ParadiseOS/ParadiseDocs/StyleGuide.md

 3. Put a space between close parentheses and open braces.
 4. For function calls and declarations, do not put a space between the identifer and the open parenthesis.
-5. For control flow statements, put a space after the keyword.
+5. For control flow statements, put a space between the keyword and open parenthesis.
+6. For `sizeof` and similar operators, put a space between the keyword and open parenthesis.
-6. Put a space after commas but not before.
+7. Put a space after commas but not before.
-7. In a `for` loop header, put a space after semicolons but not before.
+8. In a `for` loop header, put a space after semicolons but not before.

 ## Misc